alexwpratt/alexwpratt.github.io/README.md

 Currently a Senior Consultant @ [Pariveda Solutions](https://www.parivedasolutions.com) in LA

-Message me on [LinkedIn](https://www.linkedin.com/in/alexwilckenpratt) if you'd like to connect!
+Check me out on [LinkedIn](https://www.linkedin.com/in/alexwilckenpratt) or [Instagram](https://www.instagram.com/alexwpratt/) if you'd like to connect!

 ## Writing